hashicorp/consul/website/source/docs/agent/encryption.html.markdown

 page_title: "Encryption"
 sidebar_current: "docs-agent-encryption"
 description: |-
   The Consul agent supports encrypting all of its network traffic.
 The exact method of this encryption is described on the encryption internals page.
-There are two seperate systems, one for gossip traffic and one for RPC.
+There are two separate systems, one for gossip traffic and one for RPC.
 ---

 # Encryption